Chris-Nesbitt/cpp-du-clone/README.md

 # Disk Usage Utility (C++)

 ## Description
-A C++20 console application that replicates core functionality of the UNIX `du` (disk usage) command.
+A C++ console application that replicates core functionality of the UNIX `du` (disk usage) command.
 The program scans directories and reports disk usage for files and folders while supporting a variety of command-line options for formatting, sorting, and summarizing results.